OPCFoundation/Misc-Tools/README.md

 ## Certificate Generator ##
 A tool to create OPC UA compliance certificates built with the latest OpenSSL 1.1.1 library.
+Pre-built OpenSSL binaries are checked in.
+Only need to build if needed for debugging.

 OpenSSL can be found here: https://github.com/openssl/openssl